sean-seowon-yi/mtf-aware-deblurring/docs/baselines/admm_pnp_baseline.md

 # ADMM Plug-and-Play Baselines

+> Looking for the new learnable version?
+See `docs/unrolled_admm.md` for the unrolled ADMM/PnP module added in the latest commit.

 ## Experimental Setup

 - **Dataset**: `DIV2K_train_LR_bicubic/X2`, grayscale 128×128 crops (first five training frames for the smoke test below).
 The full RGB sweep uses the same settings as the ADAM baseline (blur length 15 px, `T=31`, duty cycle 0.5, photon budget 1000, read-noise 0.01).